 |Too Good Programs||K-5||Drug prevention, bullying, spanish||234||WWC Behavior & Knowledge / Attitude||On-site, traning of trainers|

 Using Positive Action, educational organizations and institutions have seen remarkable improvement among their students.
 Our lessons have produced outcomes that include:

-Adding SEL to the curriculum at your school equips children with skills that help them advance beyond the classroom.
+Adding SEL to the curriculum of your school equips children with skills that help them advance beyond the classroom.
 Social and emotional learning promotes social awareness, problem-solving, and critical thinking, so students learn to understand themselves and others.

 It encourages students and teachers to work together, thereby improving students’ academic and social performance.
 SEL reduces instances of disciplinary action, bullying, and otherwise negative behaviors, replacing them with positive actions.

 Teachers have experienced the impact of SEL on their students and have remarked on their success in school and at home.

 “The children are actually taught how to help themselves, and others, to be positive when negative thoughts/actions are present.” –Suzee Fujihara, Lihikai Elementary School Teacher

 “It’s not an add-on; we use it as a way of operating, a way of work.
 It provides a behavioral guide for our children.” –Marilyn Rahming, Principal of Pineview Elementary School

 “At a Positive Action school, I could count on receiving respect and attention from students, teachers, and administrators; I knew that the students would do their best in their writing and their behavior.” –Dorothy Solomon, former Artist in Residence and adjunct at Dixie State University